 Depreciation is recognised in profit or loss on a straight-line basis over the estimated useful lives of each component of an item of property, plant and equipment from the date that they are available for use.
-Freehold land is not depreciated.
 Capital work-in-progress are not depreciated until the assets are ready for their intended use.